 4. The French Countryside

 Exploring the French Countryside and its many little villages would have to be my idea of heaven.
-Last year I ticked another region of my never-ending French bucketlist; Alsace, located on the border of France and Germany.
+Last year I ticked another region of my never-ending French bucketlist; Alsace.
+This is a town located on the border of France and Germany.
 The Alsace region is the epitome of quintessential French countryside; complete with vineyards, villages, and bike routes to travel between them.
+Alsace is one of the places I loved so much and lived up to all of my expectations.

 Still to go on my list: Dinan (Brittany), Perouges (Lyon), Lourmarin (Aix-en-Provence) and the South of France.